virt-s1/os-tests/README.md

 ### Contribution

-You are welcomed to create pull request or raise issue.
+You are welcome to create pull request or raise issue.
 New case from real customer senario or rhbz is prefered.
+Developing tool VS code is recommended with [refnow](https://marketplace.visualstudio.com/items?itemName=FrankLiang.refnow) plugin which ships the newest case doc template.